|

 have known is turned inside out once you return home and confront the pile of family members

-on display does everything you believe it’s meant to, stuns you, becoming a reality
+craftsmanship on display does everything you believe it’s meant to, stuns you,

 his second in command.
 Reunited, he looks